nicksnlp/arthunt/README.md

 7. Old plot-files are deleted on restart and/or after new scraping initiated.
 8. Project is deployed on [nicksnlp.pythonanywhere.com](http://nicksnlp.pythonanywhere.com/)
 9. Search structure modified, queries preprocessing added, that removes unknown words.
-10. Lemmatisation included into all search modes.
+10. Lemmatisation improved in search modes Relevance + Wildcard.

 This way the project can be easier handled by web hosting environments, and/or incorporated into other applications.

 POSSIBLE FUTURE IMPROVEMENTS:

-11. Improve Boolean search.
+11. Improve Boolean search: add lemmatised search into "d*g and cats", "paints and cats".

 12. highlight words found in the text